maestroque/maestroque/README.md

 - Electrical and Computer Engineering undergrad @ AUTh 🧑‍🎓
 - Communications Engineer in [AcubeSAT](https://acubesat.spacedot.gr/) @ SpaceDot 🛰️
-- Interested in telecommunications, signal processing and RF 📡
+- Interested in telecommunications, signal processing, RF and countless other things 📡
 - Occasionally playing and creating music 🎸